Exhbt/ios-dev-assignment/README.md

 * The popup can be expanded and collapsed based on user interaction (Please view screenshots for more info)
 * Please follow a dynamic approach (re-usable components) to create the UI.
 * Please follow best practises on committing, pushing your code.
+* Please create a new branch before starting working on the assignment.

 #### Extra points
 * Use of Apple's Combine Framework